config-i1/greybox/README.md

 The stable version of the package is available on CRAN, so you can install it by running:
 > install.packages("greybox")

-A recent, development version, is available via github and can be installed using "devtools" in R. First make sure that you have devtools:
+A recent, development version, is available via github and can be installed using "remotes" in R. First make sure that you have remotes:
-> if (!require("devtools")){install.packages("devtools")}
+> if (!require("remotes")){install.packages("remotes")}

 and after that run:
-> devtools::install_github("config-i1/greybox")
+> remotes::install_github("config-i1/greybox")